-addenham is a large village and civil parish in Buckinghamshire, around 5 miles southwest of Aylesbury and 2 miles northeast of Thame (which is in South Oxfordshire).
-The village is well located adjacent the A418 strategic route, which connects it to the M40 motorway, the A40 and Aylesbury and is served by regular rail services between London and Birmingham via the nearby Haddenham & Thame Parkway railway station.
-In common with many areas in the South-East of England which have experienced significant population growth and pressures on housing stock in recent years, Haddenham has met its share of this growth and has expanded significantly over the last 50 years.
+he South-East of England has experienced in recent years, and will continue to experience, significant population growth and pressures on housing stock.
+As a significant settlement in the District with good strategic transport links, Haddenham has met its share of this growth and has expanded significantly over the last 50 years.
 Recognising that this trend is likely to continue for the next 20 years and beyond, a planning team was formed in January 2013 to consider the production of a Neighbourhood Plan for Haddenham and, in May 2013, Haddenham Parish Council formally agreed to the proposal.